 Nightlife is another great aspect of living in South Korea.
 It is very fun and affordable to go out!
 My favorite place to go out is Hongdae where lots of university students go out in.

 Generally speaking, Korean food is very healthy and affordable.
 Being Korean, I thought Korean food would be what I was traditionally use to eating in the states.
 However, I was in surprised when I came here!
 Korean food has adapted over the years.
 First, lots of Korean food has sugar in it!
 Koreans love sweets.
 So I promise you will get no shortage of sweets here :) Second, Koreans have tried to adopt other styles of food to make it their own.
 For example, Koreans have tried to make deep dish pizza!
 However, coming from Chicago.... its just not the same.
 With that being said, it is very easy to find American food in South Korea!

 There is a very large expat community in Korea, especially in Seoul.
 When you are in the city, it is very common you hear English!
-In Incheon where I live I was very lucky to find two friends that live in the same city.
+Teaching English in Incheon, I was very lucky to find two friends that live in the same city.
 Also, my city in Incheon is developing to be friendly to foreigners; they have a foreign help center which offers free Korean classes and cultural excursions!